 Any architect with experience in designing energy efficient homes will always recommend investing in this Passivhaus or ‘Fabric First’ approach, before turning to energy saving technology.
 As stated before, this approach aims to minimise your Self Build’s reliance on energy consumption, by concentrating solely on getting the most out of the fabric of the building.
 The airtightness of your building is undoubtedly the most important step to achieving an energy efficient, ‘Fabric First’ Self Build home.

-Timber Frame, Structural Insulated Panels and Insulated Concrete Formwork are some of the most efficient construction methods for ensuring a high level of airtightness in your Self Build.
+Timber Frame, Structural Insulated Panels, Insulated Concrete Formwork and Cross Laminated Timber are some of the most efficient construction methods for ensuring a high level of airtightness in your Self Build.
 The slightly less efficient methods, such as Brick and Block, can have their airtightness levels boosted through the use of special tapes and membranes.

 Regardless of the construction method you choose, it is important to compliment your Self Build’s airtightness with super-high insulation.
 The more airtight your construction, the more warm air your home can retain; the more warm air your home can retain, the less energy your building will consume through heating.
 For a comprehensive guide to insulation, click here.